 Best Lightweight: High Quality AC Power Travel Adapter

 Designed to be compatible with Type E/F or Schuko plugs, the High-Quality AC Power Travel Adapter is suitable for use in most European countries (notably excluding Italy, Switzerland and the United Kingdom).
-Amazon reviewers love its solid construction and its bright purple color, which makes it easy to spot – and therefore less likely to leave plugged into the hotel room socket when you check out.
+Other key features include its solid construction and its bright purple color, which makes it easy to spot – and therefore less likely to leave plugged into the hotel room socket when you check out.
 With a total weight of .08 pounds, the adapter is incredibly lightweight, yet still large enough to make removing it from the plug socket a breeze.

 It’s also durable, thanks to a lack of moving parts.
 Use its dual ports to charge two electrical devices at the same time.
 The input on the front of the plug is universal, accepting two-prong polarised U.S. plugs and three-prong grounded U.S. plugs, as well as standard plugs for Europe, the U.K., Australia and India.
 This comes in handy if you own foreign appliances that you want to use on your European travels.
 A built-in surge protector defends your devices against unexpected voltage spikes.

 If you travel frequently, consider investing in the Iron-M All-in-One Universal Travel Adapter rather than limiting yourself to one exclusively for Europe.
 This is also a great purchase for those planning a trip across Europe with stops in countries that don’t accept the standard Type E/F plug.
 Interchangeable input and outlet sockets allow you to use the adapter in over 150 countries.